CentreForDigitalHumanities/I-analyzer/documentation/Celery.md

 CELERY_BACKEND='redis://{host}:{port}/{db_number}'
 ```

 It is possible to configure your environment with a different celery backend or broker, but not recommended.
+(While different backends should work the same, it is possible for bugs to occur in only some implementations.)

 ### Celery worker